bamseponny/1dv610-mjukvarukvalitet-L1/README.md

 ## Usage

 The idea with the library is to **arrange, filter and keep track on certain collections**.
-You can for example create web applications where you show off, sort and filter the collection in a number of ways.
+You can for example create web applications where you show off the collection in a number of ways.

 It's really up to you to pick a suitable collection.
-In the code examples below you can see a collection of video games.
+In the code example below you can see a collection of video games.
 This have been produced in the *database.js* file.
 This array of objects are you supposed to replace with your own collection.
 In this example we only have one object (one video game in this particular instance).

 ```bash
 export const library = [{